-Mostly because the BMW 7-Series is a relatively rare (and very expensive model), it hasn't been crash-tested by either of the U.S. safety agencies in its current generation.
-But the 7-Series' reputation for providing some of the best occupant safety--as well as some of the most advanced safety technology in the world--makes it a very safe bet.
+Mostly because the BMW 7-Series is a relatively rare (and very expensive model), it hasn't been put through the usual crash tests by the NHTSA or by the IIHS.
+It does have a reputation for offering excellent occupant safety, and some of the most advanced accident-prevention technology.

-Every 7-Series gets standard front, side, and side-curtain airbags; rear-seat side airbags; front-seat active head restraints; and knee airbags.
-Anti-lock brakes, traction and stability control, of course, and BMW also fits a rearview camera, a front-view 180-degree camera, and parking sensors to assist drivers in keeping the 7-Series clear of parking-lot trouble.
+Every 7-Series gets standard front, side, and side-curtain airbags; rear-seat side airbags; knee airbags; and front-seat active head restraints.
+Anti-lock brakes, traction and stability control are standard, of course, and BMW adds a rearview camera and a 180-degree front-end camera, as well as parking sensors.

-New for 2013 is an Enhanced Active Cruise Control system with Stop & Go, which will bring the vehicle to a complete stop if the driver doesn't react to stopped traffic in time.
-Also, a standard Attention Assist system monitors the driver's behavior and displays a coffee cup if it detects an unsafe level of fatigue.
+New for 2013 is an upgraded adaptive cruise control system that can stop the vehicle if the driver doesn't react to traffic in time.
+Also, a standard Attention Assist system monitors the driver and suggests a cup of coffee by an icon on the dash, if it detects driver fatigue.

-As much as we like the available head-up display in the 7-Series (it's better done than efforts from other automakers), we'd probably skip simply because it tends to clutter the view of the road ahead.
+As much as we like the available head-up display in the 7-Series (it's better done than efforts from other automakers), we'd probably skip simply because it tends clutters the driver's field of view.
 As does the night-vision system, which may prove as distracting as it is helpful.